liferay/liferay-docs/userGuide/en/chapters/02-web-content-management.markdown

 them to get the layout you want.

 Sometimes a particular layout is *almost* what you want but not quite.
-In this case use the Nested Portlets portlet to embed a layout inside another layout.
+In this case, use the Nested Portlets portlet to embed a layout inside another layout.
 This portlet is a container for other portlets.
 It lets you select from any of the layouts installed in Liferay, just like the layouts for a page.
 This gives you virtually unlimited options for laying out your pages.